fvcproductions/ama/readme.md

 **Anything** means *anything*.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.

-### Here are some topics I think I know a lot about:
-- coding bootcamps 🎒
-- getting started as a developer 🍏
-- fancy dev workflows/tooling 💻
-- web design 🎨
-- Fullstack Academy (proud alum) 🖖🏽
-- being a double minority in tech (Latina) 🇵🇪
-- how friggin' annoying it is to republish stuff 🙄

 ### Guidelines

 - Ensure your question hasn't already been answered.